Bank of Amsterdam: Seventeenth century

 The modern practice of corporate governance has its roots in the 17th-century Dutch Republic.
-The first recorded corporate governance dispute in history took place in 1609, between the shareholders/investors (most notably Isaac Le Maire) and directors of the Dutch East India Company (VOC), the world's first formally listed public company.
+The first recorded corporate governance dispute in history took place in 1609, between the shareholders/investors (most notably Isaac Le Maire) and the directors of the Dutch East India Company (VOC), the world's first formally listed public company.
 In 1609, and 1611, Le Maire was the most important account holder at the Wisselbank.
-Between 1611, and 1620, the number of account holders in the Wisselbank grew from 708 to 1,202.
+Between 1611 and 1620, the number of account holders in the Wisselbank grew from 708 to 1,202.
 In 1622, it was forbidden to trade in gold and silver without the authorization of the bank.
 After the Treaty of Bärwalde in 1631, France transferred its financial support to the Swedish army with the help of Jean Hoeufft and the Wisselbank.